diegomestre2/tpchQ01_GPU/README.md

 ## How to Run

 - Syncronize the project using sshfs in the bricks16
-- Run the compile.sh script.
+- Type command make all in the Terminal.
 It will do all the work.

 #### Note: In case of error during the build of cuda-api_wrappers, the line include_directories(../cub/cub) should be included in its CMakeLists.txt file.

 ## Important Dates

-- Paper Submission: Friday, 8 June, 2018
+- Paper Submission: Friday, 8 June, 2018 (Extended to 11 June, 2018)
 - Notification of Acceptance: Friday, 29 June, 2018
 - Camera-ready Submission: Friday, 20 July, 2018
 - Workshop Date: Monday, 27 August, 2018

+...sql
 TPC-H Query 1
 SELECT
     l_returnflag,